johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 <figcaption><a name="remote-stream"></a>Figure 1: Remote Observable Stream</figcaption>
 ### What's Next

 In this animated sequence, our `nestMicroservice` *responder* app responds to a *request* message (`ClientProxy#send`) by emitting a stream of three results (circles).
 We saw in the last article how our transporter server component converts that stream to a sequence of 3 messages (boxes) to the broker, sending those messages on the response channel.
-Our first meaningful task with the client component will be to consume those broker messages and convert them back into an observable (circles) in the `ClientProxy` layer so that our user-land controllers and services can use them as regular **RxJS** observables.
+Our first meaningful task with the client component will be to consume those broker messages and convert them back into an Observable (circles) in the `ClientProxy` layer so that our user-land controllers and services can use them as regular **RxJS** observables.

 In this iteration (*Take 1*), we'll take a similar approach to our first iteration of the server.
 We'll get a basic functioning client working so we can focus on its responsibilities and the main code path.
 Later, we'll add more robustness.
 As with the server side, we'll ignore events (the `ClientProxy#emit` path) for now.